Bringing your kiddo home this fall?

 Socialization opportunities also abound, and is an ongoing effort.
 Teaching kindness, patience, consideration, a sharing spirit: these get taught every single day.
 My children have siblings; therefore, constant opportunities abound.

 They learn to be confident partly because I am also confident.
 But I think mostly because they are listened to, looked in the eye, spent time with in a slow, organic way: in other words, they know they’re important because they are important in our lives.

 Nice kids aren’t always nice.
 Perfectly kind people don’t exist.
-There are stories behind the stories in everyone’s life.
-My husband and I have moments where our eyes are rolling, heads steaming, extreme deep breathing, trying to avoid yelling or throwing consequences around equal to my consumption of Lays potato chips once a month.
+There are stories behind the stories in everyone’s lives.
+My husband and I have moments where our eyes are rolling, heads steaming, extreme deep breathing, trying to avoid yelling or throwing consequences around equal to my consumption of Miss Vickie’s potato chips.
 But we get to work at our socialization as often as we help our kids learn theirs, so it’s all good.

-So what’s the secret?
+So what’s the secret to homeschooled kids’ socialization?
 There isn’t one.
 But you knew that too.

 I’ve got a free mini-course that introduces you to me, so I can get you from “I don’t know where to start, to I’ve got a plan.”

 I’ve got a full course that inspires you to consider what an education is anyway, and get you thinking and planning for your child’s education.

 I’ve got a course that will get you from “I don’t think I can do this, I’m too uncertain, nervous, or afraid” to “I know I can do this, I’ve got this girlfriend.”